Freshness and the Limits of Heuristic Trend Detection in Temporal RAG: Method

 \subsection{Stage 3: Weekly Topic Tracking}

 To understand how topics evolve, we first grouped the events according to their ISO week.
-Within each week, we applied K-means clustering for its simplicity and widespread use as a baseline heuristic---to the event vectors to identify dominant themes \cite{manning08}.
+Within each week, we applied K-means clustering to the event vectors to identify dominant themes \cite{manning08}, using it for its simplicity and widespread use as a baseline heuristic.
 To avoid a fixed K, the optimal number of clusters for each week is determined automatically using the elbow method applied to the within-cluster sum of squares.
 To create a human-readable summary for each cluster, we extracted the most representative terms using a standard \texttt{CountVectorizer} on the events' text representations.

 We employ K-means clustering as a widely understood and computationally efficient baseline.
 Its known theoretical limitations in high-dimensional, non-spherical spaces make it an ideal candidate for empirically demonstrating the inherent difficulty of the topic evolution task and motivating the need for more advanced methods.